 In many cases, you can even test your business model during the validation, e.g., for marketplace or platform models.

-At M&M to complete this checklist, it takes us something between a day (if we have a good market pre-knowledge) or a couple of weeks (if we are tackling a new market).
+At M&M, it takes us something between a day (if we have a good market pre-knowledge) or a couple of weeks (if we are tackling a new market), to complete the Proof of concept checklist (PoC checklist).
 The most important part is not to lose too much time on preparation and research.
 If you are unsure - just do!